Hello and welcome to the podcast of the Lotus Eaters episode 1256.

 It's got to be the easiest job in the world, making sure that fascists aren't in Philadelphia.

-There's always like six six of them.
+There's like six of them.

 Well, the thing is, Nick, they call you a Nazi so they can attack you.

-Uh they're not accurately identifying Nazis.
+They're not accurately identifying Nazis.

-You can contrast it with what happened in Australia recently where there is the actual the actual group of actual Nazis who call themselves Nazis who did encounter Antifa and just beat the ever loving crap out of them.
+You can contrast it with what happened in Australia recently, where there is the actual, the actual group of actual Nazis who call themselves Nazis who did encounter Antifa and just beat the ever-loving crap out of them.

 Yeah.

-There is such a thing though as the dangerous, resentful coward like there was there was a sort of uh there was a conspiracy type person putting up a post the other day saying, how can Charlie Kurtzkiller be one of these they them TikTok people who are so faying?
+Like, there was a sort of a conspiracy type person putting up a post the other day saying, how can Charlie Kurtz Killer be one of these they them TikTok people who are so fae?

 They're normally doing school shootings.